bruceman/koa-views-handlebars/README.md

 ```

-* `optiosn.partialDirs`: where your handlebars partials are located, can be string (one dir) or array (multiple dirs).
+* `options.partialDirs`: where your handlebars partials are located, can be string (one dir) or array (multiple dirs).

 ```js
 // partials in one dir